 Her firm, located in Southern California, specializes in tax consulting, preparation, and representation for individuals and businesses, and provides complete business services, including write-up, financial projections, consulting and planning.

 INSTRUCTOR KEVIN C HUSTON, EA, USTCP is the president of Blue Ridge Tax Advisors, Inc., a tax, representation, and wealth-management firm in Asheville, NC.
 After studying on his own one time, Kevin was a student in Sherrill’s 2012 exam cycle class and passed the Tax Court exam on his second attempt.
 He became a member of the instructional team in 2014.
 He received his BS degree in Business Management from Oakland University in Rochester Michigan, and his MBA in International Business from Georgia State University in Atlanta.
 Kevin is a Fellow of the National Tax Practice Institute (NTPI).
-A nationally known tax instructor for many organizations, he has instructed at NAEA’s National Conference, and has authored several tax and financial articles for professional journals.
+A nationally known tax instructor for many organizations, he has instructed at NAEA’s National Conference, Drake Software tax update schools, NATP, California Society of Enrolled Agents Super Seminars, and numerous other state tax associations.
+He has authored several tax and financial articles for professional journals.
+In 2017, Kevin was awarded the NAEA Excellence in Education Award.
 Kevin is part of the team at Compass Tax Educators, and instructs in the USTCP program on tax related topics.

 INSTRUCTOR GERI BOWMAN, CPA, EA, USTCP became a CPA in 1996 after graduating from the University of Akron with a B.S. in Accounting.
 A former student of Sherrill’s, Geri passed both the Tax Court exam and the SEE in 2012.
 Geri was one of the first two people ever to be sworn in by a Tax Court judge.
 She was honored to become part of Sherrill’s team for the 2014 exam cycle, where she enjoys helping students achieve their goals of becoming Tax Court qualified.
 Geri’s tax and accounting firm in Ohio focuses on serving the small business market.
 She is a Fellow of NTPI (National Tax Practice Institute) and was pleased to be presented with the NAEA 2015 President’s Award and the 2016 Excellence in Education Award recognizing her efforts with the NAEA education programs.
-Geri is part of the team at Compass Tax Educators, and instructs throughout the full USTCP program.
+Geri is part of the team at Compass Tax Educators, and instructs on tax, Legal Ethics and during the November exam review sessions for the USTCP program.

-Instructor Thomas A Gorczynski, EA, USTCP, is the Chief Executive Officer of Gorczynski & Associates, LLC, a full-service tax firm in Phoenix, AZ.
+Instructor Thomas A Gorczynski, EA, USTCP, is the Senior Tax Consultant at Gorczynski & Associates, LLC, a full-service tax firm in Phoenix, AZ.
 Tom was a student in Sherrill’s 2014 exam cycle class, and passed the Tax Court exam on his first attempt.
-Tom has been an Enrolled Agent since 2009 and is a Fellow of the National Tax Practice Institute.
+Tom has been an Enrolled Agent since 2009 and is a Fellow of the National Tax Practice Institute and a Certified Tax Coach.
 He earned his Bachelor of Arts from the University of Delaware, a post-baccalaureate certificate in finance and accounting from the Wharton School at the University of Pennsylvania and a Master of Science in Taxation from Golden Gate University.
-Tom is a speaker and technical writer on various tax topics and has been published in EAJournal.
-He has been a member of the instructional staff since 2016.
+He has been a member of the USTCP instructional staff since 2016.
+Recipient of the 2018 Certified Tax Coach of the year, Tom is a nationally-known speaker on tax law and procedure, and has spoken for NAEA, the California Society of Enrolled Agents Super Seminars, and other national, state and local organizations.
+Tom is a skilled technical writer on tax law and strategy and is published in EAJournal.
 Tom is part of the team at Compass Tax Educators, and instructs throughout the full USTCP program.

 During the classroom sessions you’ll also have the opportunity to speak with several successful students from Sherrill’s prior exam cycles.
 These USTCP mentors can share their experiences and guidance on taking and passing this challenging exam.